credfeto/action-yaml-format/README.md

   reformat-sql:
     runs-on: ubuntu-latest
     steps:
-      # Checkout the source code so we have some files to look at.
+      # Checkout the source code so there are some files to look at.
       - uses: actions/checkout@v3
         with:
           fetch-depth: 0
       # Run the reformat action
       - name: Reformat YAML Files
         uses: credfeto/action-yaml-format@v1.3.2